 Isometric and oval-shaped rackets differ in the “sweet spot” they’re able to give their users.
 This spot is the stringed surface area on a badminton racket where a shuttlecock can be struck.
 Isometric badminton rackets have larger striking points compared to oval-shaped rackets.

-Granted, a few square centimeters more of hitting space might not mean much; it probably doesn’t in the grander scheme of the game.
+A few square centimeters more of hitting space might not mean much.
+It probably doesn’t in the grander scheme of the game.
 Be that as it may, this extra bit of space can mean a world of difference for those with certain playing styles.
 It’s also significant for those just getting into the game.

 We’ll get into why the difference can matter.
 For now, you might be wondering which of the two rackets came into existence first.